LiskArchive/lips/proposals/lip-Introduce_PoA_module.md

   * `storeKey`: `trs.params.name` serialized as a utf-8 encoded string.
   * `storeValue`: The serialization of the object `validatorAddress` following `validatorAddressSchema` with `validatorAddress.address = address` where `address` is the address of the sender of `trs`.
 * Call `registerValidatorKeys(address, trs.params.proofOfPossession, trs.params.generatorKey, trs.params.blsKey)`, where `address` is the 20-byte address derived from `trs.senderPublicKey`.
+The function `registerValidatorKeys` is defined in the [Validators module][lip-validators-module-register-validator-keys].

 #### Update Generator Key Command